rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default App;
 {{< /highlight >}}

 Fix the relative path to the App component in the *src/index.js* file.
-Since you have moved the App component, you need to add the */components* subpath to it.
+Since you have moved the App component to the *src/components* folder, you need to add the */components* subpath to it.

 {{< highlight javascript "hl_lines=7" >}}
 import React from 'react';